cal-itp/staff-bios/caltrans/benefits-delivery-decision-transformation/eric_dasmalchi.md

 ## You can lean on me to …
 I absolutely love helping to solve puzzles and unblock my teammates on analysis tasks!
 If you're stuck on a coding problem or need another person to brainstorm how to translate a user story or vague statute into something actionable don't hesitate to reach out.
 I'm never too busy and enjoy the comraderie.

-I'm also fairly knowledgaable about general transportation planning principles and processses, as well as GTFS data and how it is realized in our warehouse and tooling.
+I'm also fairly knowledgable about general transportation planning principles and processses, as well as GTFS data and how it is realized in our warehouse and tooling.

 ## How to support me as we work together
 I often like to jump right in and tackle a problem, but that doesn't mean I always get it right the first time.
 You can help support me by nudging me to take a step back and consider other choices, or talk through why I decided on a specific process.